collegeconnect/CollegeConnect/README.md

 This project is currently licensed under the Apache License Version 2.0.
 A copy of [LICENSE](LICENSE) should be present along with the source code.

 ## Maintainers and Developers
-This repository is maintained by
+This repository is owned and maintained by
  * [Sajal Jain](https://github.com/sjain30)
  * [Saksham Pruthi](https://github.com/sakshampruthi)